 The exact breakdown will depend on your condo or homeowners association — for example, a roof could technically be considered a "shared" resource and thus be covered by your association policy.
 Check to see what's covered by your homeowners association (HOA) group insurance before you purchase your policy.

-We found that the average cost of condo insurance is $488 per year, though the price varies significantly by state.
+The average cost of condo insurance is $488 per year, though the price varies significantly by state.
 Additionally, town house owners are likely to pay more than a typical condo owner, as town house condo coverage usually includes higher limits for your home's structure.

 What kind you need: If you own your home outright